 - Pay the City of Henderson an annual fee of $820.

 - Pay a 13 percent monthly lodging tax.

 - Install noise monitoring systems both inside and outside the home (via a company like Noise Aware).

 - Notify all neighbors within 200 feet of the property (via certified mail) that the home is going to be an Airbnb.

-Clearly, Airbnb is a very popular service, and the government officials of Henderson – faced with the dollar amounts other areas of Nevada have seen an influx of recently in conjunction with the short-term lodging service – found it was in the city’s best interests to get in on the action themselves.
+Clearly, Short term rentals are growing in popularity and government officials of Henderson – faced with the dollar amounts other areas of Nevada have seen an influx of recently in conjunction with the short-term lodging service – found it was in the city’s best interests to get in on the action themselves.